-Once the first four steps are completed, the capital plan is put into the SDF models along with the projected new SFEs that this capital will support.
-Proposed SDFs from these models are then put into time based financial models otherwise known as the rates and fees models, one for each enterprise.
+Once the first four steps are completed, the capital plan is put into the system development fee models along with the projected new single family equivalents that this capital will support.
+Proposed system development fees from these models are then put into time based financial models otherwise known as the rates and fees models, one for each enterprise.
 These models look at financial data through 2060.
 For purposes of this year's models, no debt issuances have been included.
-CRW then works to ensure that over the modeling period (out to 2060):
+Castle Rock Water then works to ensure that over the modeling period (out to 2060):

-- there are no large rate increases forecasted (greater than 5%) to be needed - fund balances are maintained within reasonable limits according to upcoming capital needs through 2060 - minimum reserves are maintained for all enterprises throughout the study period
+- there are no large rate increases forecasted (greater than 5%) to be needed - fund balances are maintained within reasonable limits according to upcoming capital needs through 2060 - Minimum reserves are maintained for all enterprises throughout the study period

 If these conditions are not met, adjustments are made to the capital plan and operating expenses where changes can be made without impacting levels of service to balance these items.
-Revenue requirements for each enterprise are then determined from the models based on the change in revenue needs for each enterprise according to the forecasted capital and operational expenses.
-Once the total revenue requirements are identified in each enterprise, cost of service models are used to spread those revenue requirements over the different customer classes according to usage by each customer class to ensure equity.
+Revenue requirements for each enterprise are then determined from the models based on the change in revenue needs for each enterprise according to the forecast capital and operational expenses.
+Once the total revenue requirements are identified in each enterprise, cost of service models are used to spread those revenue requirements over the different customer classes.
 The end results are the rates and fees recommendations.